nvmwill/nexmo-developer/_tutorials/en/video/create-video-conferencing-app/javascript.md

 ---
-title: Building a web-based video conferencing app
+title: Building a web-based video conferencing app using the video SDK
-description: Description will go here
+description: Building a web-based video conferencing app using the video SDK
 ---

 # Getting Started